Apply to a Portuguese university and get your acceptance letter

 Note that the time you live in Portugal as a student does not count towards permanent residency.
 The Portuguese student visa doesn’t lead to a permanent residency until you get a job offer as a highly-skilled worker and switch to a (temporary) residence permit for work (Portugal work visa).

-There are some other visa programs that may lead to a permanent visa and then to Portuguese citizenship such as Portugal Golden Visa and the Portugal D7 visa.
-You can also check out the Portugal immigration guide – Visa options to freely circulate in Portugal.
+There are some other visa programs that may lead to a permanent visa and then to Portuguese citizenship, such as the Portugal Golden Visa and the Portugal D7 visa.
+You can also check out our Portugal immigration guide, where you can get more information on the Digital Nomad Visa (D8), the NHR – Non Habitual Tax regime, and the importance of the NIF (Tax Registration Number).
+Additionally, if you have Portuguese ancestry, you might be eligible for Citizenship by descent.